What is FTTH?

 The advantages of FTTH are as follows:

-• Greater bandwidth
+- Greater bandwidth

-The significant technical feature of FTTH is to provide greater bandwidth, reliability, and efficient.
+The significant technical feature of FTTH is to provide greater bandwidth, reliability, and efficiency.
 In a network system, bandwidth represents the speed of loading information.
 The wider the bandwidth, the greater the amount of information that can be loaded in a fixed time.
 Experts from the FTTH Technical Committee pointed out that FTTH is the only technology that can meet users’ demands for high bandwidth.
-For example, a pair of single-core copper wires can only transmit six telephone calls, while a pair of single-core optical fibers can simultaneously transmit more than 2.5 million telephone calls.
+For example, a pair of single-core copper wires can only transmit six telephone calls, while a pair of single-core optical fibers can simultaneously transmit more than 2.5 million telephone calls. - Faster speed.

 FTTH improves network performance, especially higher speeds over long distances, which were not possible with the old methods of using coaxial cable, twisted pair conductors, and DSL.
-The long-distance is just in line with the large-scale use of the operator.
+The long-distance is just in line with the large-scale use of the operator. - The cost is not expensive.

 Although FTTH can greatly increase bandwidth, the cost is not high.
 According to the statistics of the FTTH technical committee, 10 years ago, to solve the network problem of 100 million users, the cable company needed to spend 84 billion US dollars, and the network bandwidth was narrow and the reliability was low.
-But now, with FTTH, not only does it save a lot of wiring costs, but it also provides a better network.
+But now, with FTTH, not only does it save a lot of wiring costs, but it also provides a better network. - Nurturing new products.

 The connection of FTTH broadband will breed new products as it opens up new doors for data transfer rates.
 Thousands of things, like cell phone video, tablets, HDTVs, telemedicine, remote pet monitoring, etc., which may seem very common today, were unthinkable 10 or even 5 years ago.
-Experts of the FTTH Technical Committee predict that the connection of FTTH broadband will surely stimulate the advent of new products and services, and can open up a new face for the business world.
+Experts of the FTTH Technical Committee predict that the connection of FTTH broadband will surely stimulate the advent of new products and services, and can open up a new face for the business world. - Bind other communication services for users.

 For example, users can receive telephony, video, audio, TV, and any other digital data stream with just a simple FTTH broadband access.
-This arrangement is more cost-effective and simpler than receiving these services over different lines.
+This arrangement is more cost-effective and simpler than receiving these services over different lines. - Expanded coverage and increased customer base.

 The FTTH access mode expands the transmission distance from the 2km coverage of the central office outlet supported by the original copper cable access mode to 20km coverage.
-For rural and remote areas, it is possible to experience Internet services.
+For rural and remote areas, it is possible to experience Internet services. - Improve user experience.

 The FTTH access method increases the transmission rate from 4M, 8M, etc. supported by ADSL to 20M, 100M, or even higher bandwidth, which greatly reduces the poor user perception such as slow network speed and frequent disconnection caused by inferior cables, overlong lengths, or crosstalk.